Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Limitations

 \section{Limitations}

 Although Anonpsy demonstrates strong de-identification robustness while preserving clinical structure, several limitations remain.
 First, our evaluation relies on DSM-5-TR Clinical Cases, a curated educational corpus with coherent narrative flow and fully specified diagnostic labels.
-Real-world psychiatric documentation is more heterogeneous, varies in completeness and writing style, which poses challenges for both semantic graph conversion and context-aware perturbation.
+Real-world psychiatric documentation is more heterogeneous and varies widely in completeness and writing style, which may introduce additional challenges for semantic graph conversion and context-aware perturbation.
+In particular, extremely brief or fragmented clinical notes with limited narrative context or temporal structure may provide insufficient information for episode-level graph normalization, potentially requiring additional preprocessing or schema adaptation prior to applying the pipeline.
+Nevertheless, the underlying representation operates at the level of clinical entities and typed relations rather than corpus-specific formatting conventions, which facilitates adaptation across narrative-style psychiatric corpora.
+Evaluation on additional psychiatric corpora, such as publicly available psychiatric case collections or clinical narrative subsets, would further strengthen empirical validation and remains an important direction for future work.

 Second, the human expert evaluation covers 20 cases due to the specialized expertise required.
 Although automated GPT-5-based evaluation on all 90 cases shows consistent trends, broader studies involving more clinicians and more diverse datasets would further strengthen generalizability.